 Additionally, couples may wonder, “Does prenup mean no trust?”
 Even marriages without a prenuptial agreement may lack trust.
 Having one does not indicate you trust your future spouse any less, it simply means you wish to have certain aspects of your finances and assets kept separate, and in many instances this can be to the benefit of both parties.

 Can I do a prenup without a lawyer?

 Like most legal matters, it is strongly advised to work with an experienced and knowledgeable family law attorney to assist you with creating your prenuptial agreement.
 While it’s both legal and possible to create one without a lawyer involved, it could present many challenges and pitfalls that could impact both parties in the future.
 A lawyer knows how to properly structure a prenup so it is fair and in your best interest.
 They can also help identify blind spots and loopholes you want to avoid.
 Additionally, for a prenup to be legal and binding, it must be placed in writing and signed by both parties.

-Our team of trusted divorce attorneys at Colgan & Associates stand ready to assist with your matter, including prenuptial agreements.
+Our team of trusted family lawyers and divorce attorneys at Colgan & Associates stand ready to assist with your family law matter, including prenuptial agreements.
 We proudly offer no-cost phone consultations to individuals hoping to better understand their circumstances and how we may be able to assist you.
-If you or someone you know is planning to get married in Pennsylvania and would like more information on prenuptial agreements, please reach out to us today at tel:(717) 502-5000
+If you or someone you know is planning to get married in Pennsylvania and would like more information on prenuptial agreements, please reach out to our family law attorneys today at tel:(717) 502-5000